18F/18f.gsa.gov/_posts/2019-02-28-prerequisites-for-modular-contracting.md

-Modular procurement of custom products is often wise, and we’ll continue to advocate for it and support our partner agencies in that goal, but *it is part* of a larger process that includes all of these prerequisites that are necessary for modular procurement to be viable.
+Modular procurement of custom products is often wise, and we’ll continue to advocate for it and support our partner agencies in that goal, but it is part of a larger process that includes all of these prerequisites that are necessary for modular procurement to be viable.

+*Thanks to Alan Atlas, Mark Hopson, and Vicki McFadden for their work in identifying these prerequisites for modular procurement*